mikeTwoTimes/hangman/README.md

 # Hangman

-A blazingly fast Hangman game written in C++ for UNIX terminals.
+A blazingly fast Hangman game written in C++.

 # Compilation & Usage

-Enter 'make' in the cloned repo to generate the executable and object files.
+Make sure you have your friendly neighborhood C++ compiler and double check to make sure it supports up to C++ 17.
+A makefile has been provided for compilation.

+# Dependencies

 You will have to pass the "words.txt" file around with the executable, and your terminal must have [ANSI escape code](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) support.

 # Blazingly Fast?